pachterlab/gget/docs/src/muscle.md

 `-s5` `--super5`
 Aligns input using the [Super5 algorithm](https://drive5.com/muscle5/Muscle5_SuppMat.pdf) instead of the [Parallel Perturbed Probcons (PPP) algorithm](https://drive5.com/muscle5/Muscle5_SuppMat.pdf) to decrease time and memory.
 Use for large inputs (a few hundred sequences).

+`-q` `--quiet`
+Command-line only.
+Prevents progress information from being displayed.
+Python: Use `verbose=False` to prevent progress information from being displayed.

 ### Example